Neonatology: Academic training

 In the United States, a neonatologist is a physician (MD or DO) practicing neonatology.
-To become a neonatologist, the physician initially receives training as a pediatrician, then completes an additional training called a fellowship (for 3 years in the US) in neonatology.
-In the United States of America most, but not all neonatologists, are board certified in the specialty of Pediatrics by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics and in the sub-specialty of Neonatal-Perinatal Medicine also by the American Board of Pediatrics or American Osteopathic Board of Pediatrics.
-Most countries now run similar programs for post-graduate training in Neonatology, as a subspecialisation of pediatrics.
+To become a neonatologist, the physician initially receives training as a pediatrician, then completes an additional training called a fellowship (for three years in the US) in neonatology.
+In the United States of America, most but not all neonatologists are board certified in the specialty of pediatrics by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics and in the sub-specialty of Neonatal-Perinatal Medicine also by the American Board of Pediatrics or American Osteopathic Board of Pediatrics.
+Most countries now run similar programs for post-graduate training in neonatology, as a subspecialisation of pediatrics.

 In the United Kingdom, after graduation from medical school and completing the two-year foundation programme, a physician wishing to become a neonatologist would enroll in an eight-year paediatric specialty training programme.
 The last two to three years of this would be devoted to training in neonatology as a subspecialty.

-Neonatal nursing is subspecialty of nursing that specialize in neonatal care.
+Neonatal nursing is a subspecialty of nursing that specializes in neonatal care.

 Spectrum of care

-Rather than focusing on a particular organ system, neonatologists focus on the care of newborns who require hospitalization in the Neonatal Intensive Care Unit (NICU).
+Rather than focusing on a particular organ system, neonatologists focus on the care of newborns who require hospitalization in the neonatal intensive care unit (NICU).
 They may also act as general pediatricians, providing well newborn evaluation and care in the hospital where they are based.
 Some neonatologists, particularly those in academic settings who perform clinical and basic science research, may follow infants for months or even years after hospital discharge to better assess the long-term outcomes.

 The infant is undergoing many adaptations to extrauterine life, and its physiological systems, such as the immune system, are far from fully developed.
 Diseases of concern during the neonatal period include: